Anatomy of a Design Team

 One of the benefits of using 3ds Max is that it has several ways to make teamwork and collaboration simple.
 This chapter will detail on getting your team on the same page for working together on a Source Engine project.

 While there are no hard rules for how your team will work, this chapter will outline a setup that makes teamwork most seamless in Wall Worm.
-To utilize these steps, you and all team members will need to install Wall Worm 3.71+ and use 3ds Max 2015+ (where the preferred version is 3ds Max 2018.4+).
-You will also need Autodesk Vault Server and optionally Autodesk Vault Client.
+To utilize these steps, you and all team members will need to install Wall Worm 3.71+ and use 3ds Max 2015+ (where the preferred version is 3ds Max 2019.1+).
+You will also need Autodesk Vault Server installed on at least one computer accessible to the network; Autodesk Vault Client is an optional install for each member.

 This document is broken into three sections: Project Setup, Team Member Setup and Pipeline Overview.
 Project Setup is for the project administrator.
 Although the information is useful for all members, only the Project administrator needs to take the steps in that section.